EthanHunt711/FJSX-WW-p1/REAME.md

   &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; Interests and hobbies outside of the work environment
 - ### Contact Details
   &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; A formula for contacting me in case of is intrested

+---

+## Disclaimer

+This project is intended as a class project and has no other purposes.
+The project is also designed to be placeholder for further additions or modifications and that is why some pages are not filled with a bulk(s) of text.